sovrynn/ecdo/1-ADHOC-EVIDENCE/animal-plant-evidence/README.md

 - (Speculative) `penguins`: How did penguins survive ECDO events?
 - (Speculative) `sunflowers`: Are sunflowers affected by ECDO events?

-Don't put human evidence in here, put that in `human-history`.
+Don't put human evidence in here, put that in `human-history-remains`.